Street Fighter (video game): Development

-Takashi Nishiyama conceived Street Fighter after working on Irem's 1984 beat 'em up game Kung-Fu Master (called Spartan X in Japan), which has a number of boss fights; Nishiyama considered making a game centered around those boss fights.
-In turn, the boss fights were inspired by the Bruce Lee film Game of Death (1972).
+Takashi Nishiyama conceived Street Fighter after working on Irem's 1984 beat 'em up game Kung-Fu Master (called Spartan X in Japan), which has a number of boss fights; Nishiyama considered making a game centered around them.
+In turn, the boss fights were inspired by the Bruce Lee's martial arts film Game of Death (1972).
 Following the success of Kung-Fu Master, Nishiyama was hired by Capcom.
-He designed an arcade successor for Capcom, Trojan (1986), a beat 'em up which evolved the basic gameplay concepts of Kung-Fu Master; the NES port has a one-on-one fighting mode, for the first time in a Capcom game.
+He designed an arcade successor for Capcom, Trojan (1986), a brawler which evolved the basic gameplay concepts of Kung-Fu Master; the NES port has a one-on-one fighting mode, for the first time in a Capcom game.
 Nishiyama later designed Street Fighter.
-The game was also influenced by the earlier fighting games Karate Champ (1984) and Yie Ar Kung-Fu (1984).
+The game was also influenced by the earlier fighting games from 1984 – Karate Champ and Yie Ar Kung-Fu.
 The gameplay of Karate Champ, Kung-Fu Master and Yie Ar Kung Fu provided a basic template for Street Fighter.
 Nishiyama wanted the game to have a story similar to a film.

 Street Fighter was produced and directed by Takashi Nishiyama (who is credited as "Piston Takashi") and planned by Hiroshi Matsumoto (credited as "Finish Hiroshi"), who both previously worked on the overhead beat 'em up Avengers (1987).
-They would leave Capcom after the production of the game and were employed by SNK, developing most of their fighting game series including Fatal Fury and Art of Fighting.
+They would leave Capcom after the production of the game and were employed by SNK, developing most of their fighting game series, including Fatal Fury and Art of Fighting.
 They would later work for Dimps and work on Street Fighter IV with Capcom.
 Keiji Inafune, best known for his artwork in Capcom's Mega Man franchise, got his start at the company by designing and illustrating the character portraits in Street Fighter.
-Nishiyama drew several inspirations for developing the original gameplay of Street Fighter from martial art styles he was practicing.
+Nishiyama drew several inspirations for developing the original gameplay of Street Fighter from martial art styles he was practicing, and Inafune based several character designs on the manga Karate Baka Ichidai.

-The designers at Capcom took inspiration from Bruce Lee's 1973 martial arts film Enter the Dragon.
+The designers at Capcom took inspiration from Robert Clouse's 1973 Enter the Dragon, also co-starred by Bruce Lee.
 That and Street Fighter are similarly centered around an international fighting tournament, with each character having a unique combination of ethnicity, nationality, and fighting style.
 Nishiyama was also inspired by popular Japanese shōnen manga and anime, including an energy attack called Hadouho (lit. the "Wave Motion Gun") from the 1970s anime series Space Battleship Yamato as the origin of the Hadouken move.
-The game's title was named after Sonny Chiba's The Street Fighter (1974).
+The game's title was taken from Sonny Chiba's film The Street Fighter (1974).